Rami24t/Social-Network-Page-Imitation/README.md

 - Invite team for meetings 2 times a day on: 24, 25, and 26.Jun.
 - Make the famous FB landindg home page.
 Deadline: Sunday 26/Jun/2022
 - Prepare and explain basic html structure and basic css structure for the other page that the other team member is working on
-- Prepare the presentation of your work and your page: Deadline: Monday 27/Jun/2022
+- Prepare the presentation of your work and your page.
 - Help with the making of and the presentation of the other pages.

 ## Antonio:

 - Prepare plans and designs a and give tips for implementation.
 - Give suppport and help in the implementation of the other page.
-- Make snapshots and designs for both planned pages.
+- Make snapshots and designs.
-- Make a styles.md file
 - Make a facebook page inside facebook (The Pink Panther Facebook site)
-- Prepare the presentation of your work and your page: Deadline: Monday 27/Jun/2022
+- Prepare the presentation of your work and your page.

 Tips: